rocjs/roc/docs/CLI.md

 ### Default commands

-Some commands are default, that is that they are not owned by any specific extension.
-This commands come from the core, `roc`, and some of the will always be present while others will only be available in valid Roc projects.
+Some commands are default, this means that they are not owned by any specific extension.
+These commands come from the core, `roc`, and some of them will always be present while others will only be available in valid Roc projects.

 The `meta` group commands will only be available in valid Roc projects while the `create` group is always present no matter the context.